Children’s University successfully launched in February 2015 and we now have over 10000 children taking part.

 Children’s University e-zine

 The latest edition of the East London Children’s University e-zine is now available!!
-Click Learning Destination e-zine 13_Summer Edition_Final to open the document.
+Click East London Children’s University_Issue 14_Autumn Edition to open the document.
 We look forward to finding out what you get up to over the Easter holidays – keep us updated on Twitter @newham_CU!!